- Views 1382

 The Pre-hCG Diet That Has Helped Me Really Ensure Success on hCG

-There is a little something that I now do before every single round of hCG that helps me be sure that I will have a successful round of hCG, which for me personally, is making sure that I’m not having cravings for sugar.
+There is a little something that I now do before every single round of the diet that helps me be sure that I will have a successful round of hCG, which for me personally, is making sure that I’m not having cravings for sugar.

 I did a little research on how to get over carb withdrawals and therefore cravings as quickly and painlessly as possible.
 From everything I read, eating high fat foods was the key to this.